 Are you looking for a new job as a Line Cook?
-Then please scroll on further as our Line Cook resume sample and “how to” write up will assist you in creating a mouth-watering resume which will grab the immediate attention of Head Chefs, Kitchen Managers and Restaurant owners the moment they lay their eyes on your Line Cook application.
+Then please scroll on further as our Line Cook resume sample and “how to” write-up will assist you in creating a mouth-watering resume that will grab the immediate attention of Head Chefs, Kitchen Managers and Restaurant owners the moment they lay their eyes on your Line Cook application.
 We have stocked up on advice, guidelines, tricks, and tips to get you started on the exact recipe of drafting a well-structured resume document.
 No need to start from scratch, follow the steps, and you are halfway to securing an interview for your dream role.

-Line Cooks follow a Chef or Kitchen Manager’s specifications to prepare meals that delight customer palates.
+Line Cooks follow a Chef or Kitchen Manager’s specifications to prepare meals that delight customers palates.
 With this mindset, following the specifications of the Resume Guidelines for Line Cooks below, will also delight those reading your resume by providing informative and compelling information to review.

 Line Cook Resume Sample

 (Free sample downloads are at the bottom of this page)

 Stating the obvious, but this is the headline of your resume and should include your First Name, Last Name, Location, Cell Number, and Email Address.
 A few points of note: Refrain from using nicknames like Buckie or Cupcake, only include a nickname if your first name is completely unpronounceable to an average person.
 We all have quirky email addresses at some point; this is not the time for “[email protected]mail.com“.
 Create a professional email address that you may use for all your job applications.
 Provide alternative contact channels as well, such as your LinkedIn profile or Facebook url details.